 ASX Recommendation 4.2 - The board of a listed entity should, before it approves the entity's financial statements for a financial period, receive from its CEO and CFO a declaration that, in their opinion, the financial records of the entity have been properly maintained, and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.

-In accordance with section 295A of the Corporations Act, the Managing Director and Group CEO and the Chief Financial Officer have declared that the Group's consolidated financial statements are based on sound risk management and internal control processes and that everything is operating as it should to govern financial reporting risks.
+In accordance with section 295A of the Corporations Act, the Fund Manager and Head of Finance - Diversified have declared that the REIT's consolidated financial statements are based on sound risk management and internal control processes and that everything is operating as it should to govern financial reporting risks.
 This declaration is supported by a review and sign-off process from senior managers on the key items that make up the financial risk management and control systems.